tokens-studio/tokens-studio-for-figma-plugin-docs/token-storage/remote/sync-git-bitbucket.md

 #### 4. Generate an API token

-The **API Token** is generated from Bitbucket and acts as a passcode that allows the Tokens Studio plugin to connect to your Bitbucket account.
+The **API Token** is generated from Atlassian and acts as a passcode that allows the Tokens Studio plugin to connect to your Bitbucket account.

 Navigate to your Bitbucket account settings.